Mid Summer In The Garden

 Summer Is A Period of Rampant Growth

 Summer is our rainy season, everything that grows in summer- grows all the time.
 We find ourselves in the garden as soon as we have light to work.
 Early pruning is vital.
 It’s important to keep the plants under control and do so before the plants set new blossoms for next year.

-Soil solarization is a chemical free way to kill dagerous pests that live in our soil.
+Soil solarization is a chemical-free way to kill dangerous pests that live in our soil.
 It is fairly simple.
-You cover the soil with opaque plastic sheeting, this raises the soil temperature which kills the pests.
+You cover the soil with opaque plastic sheeting, which raises the soil temperature and kills the pests.
 This is particularly effective in the case of harmful nematodes.
 There is a downside to this, any insect in the ground will be killed by the heat.
 This means that beneficial organisms will be killed too.
-The University of Florida points out that the beneficial insects tend to return faster than the harmful ones.
+The University of Florida points out that beneficial insects tend to return faster than harmful ones.

-Solarization is a personal decision, and if you have an interest in learning more, the following link will take you to some university research.
+Solarization is a personal decision, and if you have an interest in learning more, the following link will take you to some 18university research.